 Use equity release to get peace of mind in retirement

 Equity release is a way to access some of the tax-free funds locked in the value of your home.

-It’s a finance product that can be tailored to your needs and comes in two forms; a lifetime mortgage – the most popular form of equity release – and a home reversion plan.
+It’s a financial product that comes in two forms; a lifetime mortgage and a home reversion plan.

 Using a lifetime mortgage to pay off existing debt

 A lifetime mortgage is similar to a standard mortgage, in that it’s a loan secured against your home.

 However, unlike a standard mortgage, and the vast majority of other loans, with a lifetime mortgage, there are typically no monthly repayments unless you choose to make them.

 That means you could use your home’s value to pay off your existing debt without having to cover any monthly repayments in return.